Special Educational Needs and Disabilities

 Monitoring and Review

-The SENDCo and Principal are responsible for monitoring of the policy into practice document as well as analysing data and the progress of all SEND pupils.
+The SENDCO, Head of School and Principal are responsible for monitoring of the policy into practice document as well as analysing data and the progress of all SEND pupils.